MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Selecting-Parts-of-Objects--Select-Object-.md

 ---
 description: You can use the `Select-Object` cmdlet to create new, custom PowerShell objects that contain properties selected from the objects on the pipeline. ms.date: 12/08/2022
-title: Selecting Parts of Objects Select Object
+title: Selecting parts of objects
 ---
-# Selecting Parts of Objects (Select-Object)
+# Selecting parts of objects

 You can use the `Select-Object` cmdlet to create new, custom PowerShell objects that contain properties selected from the objects you use to create them.
 Type the following command to create a